lquixada/cross-fetch/README.md

 - [x] Platform agnostic (client, server or react native)
 - [x] Optional polyfill (it's up to you if something is going to be added to the global object or not)

 There's a plethora of libs out there but none could match those.

+#### Why not isomorphic-fetch?

-My preferred library used to be [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) but it has this [issue](https://github.com/matthew-andrews/isomorphic-fetch/issues/125) with react native.
+My preferred library used to be [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) but it has this [bug](https://github.com/matthew-andrews/isomorphic-fetch/issues/125) that prevents it from running in a react native environment.
 Also, polyfilling is mandatory.

 #### How does it work?